mariofrescas/fastwriter/README.md

 ## Overview
 Fastwriter is a simple game that challenges you to type as fast as you can while random words are dropping into the screen.

-*Note: This is a more technical page.
+*Note: This is a technical page.
 If you are more interested in the game than some technical details please visit: [sysyfydev.itch.io/fastwriter](https://sysyfydev.itch.io/fastwriter)*

 ## Download
 ### Latest Version (1.0.0)